 This setting allows you to treat multipage documents in different ways.
 By default, multipage documents are treated as separate jobs with each page having to be selected in the UCP and run individually.
 This setting allows you to change that behavior.
 Selecting this setting once will merge the pages with autostart, meaning the pages will all be printed one after another as one job.
 This is useful if you want all the graphic images to print on one piece of material, but you want to control the order in which they are applied.
-Selecting this setting again will merge the pages with manual start, meaning the pages will all be printed one after system pausing in between each page.
+Selecting this setting again will merge the pages with manual start, meaning the pages will all be printed one after another as one job, but with the laser system pausing in between each page.
 This is useful if you need to load new material in between each page.